apache/drill/_docs/sql-reference/sql-commands/021-create-schema.md

 ---
 title: "CREATE OR REPLACE SCHEMA"
-date: 2019-04-25
+date: 2019-04-29
 parent: "SQL Commands"
 ---

 Starting in Drill 1.16, you can define a schema for text files using the CREATE OR REPLACE SCHEMA command.
-Running this command generates a hidden .drill.schema file in the table’s root directory.
-The .drill.schema file stores the schema definition in JSON format.
-Drill uses the schema file at runtime if the exec.storage.enable_v3_text_reader and store.table.use_schema_file options are enabled.
+Running this command generates a hidden `.drill.schema` file in the table’s root directory.
+The `.drill.schema` file stores the schema definition in JSON format.
+Drill uses the schema file at runtime if the `exec.storage.enable_v3_text_reader` and `store.table.use_schema_file` options are enabled.
 Alternatively, you can create the schema file manually.
-When created manually, the file content must comply with the structure recognized by the Drill.
+If created manually, the file content must comply with the structure recognized by the Drill.

 ##Syntax